louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### Sharply demarcated erythematous plaque of the bilateral thighs [^b63d1281].
 JAAD Case Reports (2022).
 Medium credibility.

-Question 3: Which of the following features of the patient’s presentation is most classic for this eruption?
+Question 3: Which of the following features of the patient's presentation is most classic for this eruption?
 A. Onset of rash after receiving piperacillin-tazobactam
 B. Location on the extremities
 C. Pruritus
 D. Absence of fever
 E. Leukocytosis

 Answer:
 A. Onset of rash after receiving piperacillin-tazobactam – Incorrect.
-ALEP tends to occur within 2 weeks of drug exposure and as quickly as 1 day with repeat medication exposure.The patient received piperacillin-tazobactam 13 days prior to the eruption’s onset, while ampicillin was administered 3 days prior.
-Therefore, the most probable culprit for the patient’s presentation is ampicillin.
+ALEP tends to occur within 2 weeks of drug exposure and as quickly as 1 day with repeat medication exposure.
+The patient received piperacillin-tazobactam 13 days prior to the eruption's onset, while ampicillin was administered 3 days prior.
+Therefore, the most probable culprit for the patient's presentation is ampicillin.
 B. Location on the extremities – Incorrect.
 ALEP has been reported to most frequently occur on the face, trunk, and upper limbs, in descending order.
 C. Pruritus – Correct.
 Itching or burning sensation is a typical presenting feature of ALEP.
 D. Absence of fever – Incorrect.
 Patients with ALEP may or may not present with fever.
 In a systematic review, 47.6% of patients with ALEP presented with fever.